-Halo dry dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Halo Dog Food receives the Advisor’s second-highest tier rating rating of 4 stars.

-The Halo Dog Food Spot’s Stew product line includes eight dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Halo product line includes ten dry dog foods, two claimed to meet AAFCO nutrient profiles growth, two for adult maintenance and six for all life stages.

 The following is a list of recipes available at the time of this review.

-- Spot’s Stew Grain Free Surf & Turf
+- Halo Spot’s Stew Grain Free Surf & Turf

-- Spot’s Stew Small Breed Turkey, Duck and Pheasant
+- Halo Spot’s Stew Toy/Small Breed Turkey, Duck & Pheasant

-Halo Spot’s Stew Wholesome Chicken Adult Recipe was selected to represent the others in the line for this review.
+Halo Spot’s Stew Wholesome Chicken Adult Recipe was selected to represent the other products in the line for this review.

 Halo Spot's Stew Wholesome Chicken Adult